Rumindu/my-notes/Java/49 Abstract Classes & Methods.md

     }
     ```
 - Purpose of abstract class is provide some common code to its sub classes.
+- Abstract method should declared inside the abstract class.
 - Abstract method doesn't contain a body.
     ``` java
     //parent class